Lei'd in Hawaii: Live performances

 On August 24, 1967, the Beach Boys traveled to Hawaii to play at the Honolulu International Center Arena on August 25 and 26.
 Advertised as "the Beach Boys' Summer Spectacular", the concerts featured a rare appearance from Wilson, marking the first time he had played live with the band since their October 1965 appearances on The Andy Williams Show and Jack Benny Hour.
 Supporting acts were Paul Revere & the Raiders, Bobbie Gentry, the Val Richards Five, Dino, Desi & Billy (August 26 only), and comedians the Pickle Brothers (August 25 only).

 Bruce Johnston, who had substituted for Wilson in concert since 1965, declined to attend the Hawaii shows.
 According to music historian Andrew Doe, this was because Johnston felt that the Beach Boys' situation "had all got too weird".
 Johnston told NME: "This is definitely a one-off appearance by Brian.
 I was invited to take part [...] but I shall not do so."
 Wilson was initially reluctant to travel with the band and agreed to take part only if they allowed him to bring his Baldwin organ.

 Local reports stated that the performances, described as "a live recording session", marked the first live concerts ever recorded in Hawaii and advised that attendees "wear flower leis and bring along a ukulele".
 Asked why the band chose Hawaii as a venue, Brian responded, "Well, it's a good place.
 We wanted to do another live album where the mood's good.
 And it's great here.
 We're calling it Lei'd in Hawaii."
 Priore speculates that a concert film may have also been planned.
 Biographer Steven Gaines states that "the Beach Boys and their wives [went] to Hawaii for three weeks, to shoot a promotional film to be released in conjunction with the upcoming Smiley Smile album".
-In Priore's description, some of the footage captured during this epoch show the group "romping around the idyllic island in paisley, aloha shirts and Jantzen sportswear with their wives and girlfriends".
+In Priore's description, some of the footage captured during this epoch shows the group "romping around the idyllic island in paisley, aloha shirts and Jantzen sportswear with their wives and girlfriends".